Sereno1710/feup-lbaw/wiki/er.md

 1. Link to the home page.
 2. Links to a page to deposit money into the user account (left), submit an auction into the platform (middle) and view all active auctions (right).
 3. Link to the user profile.
+4. Notifications button
-4. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
+5. Footer that contains all the links to "About Us", FAQ, Contacts, Terms of Use and Privacy Policy
-5. Breadcrumbs to help the user navigate.
+6. Breadcrumbs to help the user navigate.
-6. Search bar to help the user find auctions and other users.
+7. Search bar to help the user find auctions and other users.
-7. Button for using filters and sorting to assist users in searching auctions.
+8. Button for using filters and sorting to assist users in searching auctions.
-8. Each auction card has a link to the auction in question.
+9. Each auction card has a link to the auction in question.

 ---